KaloyanTs/Declaration_Interpreter/README.md

 # Declaration_Interpretator

- The project is not working perfectly - dependant on one's writing style
+ Tracing of all decrared variables in a C project

+## Warning!

+ The program is not fully independent of the code; can be considered as a good coding style interpreter.